cabintech/FXCoreMP/README.md

 will cause the macro to expand to the debug code, otherwise it will expand to a single comment line.

-Currently, nested **$if** statements are not supported.
+Currently, nested `$if` statements are not supported.

 # INCLUDE Statement

 The `$include` statement is used to embed lines from an external file into the source file (similar to the C preprocessor *#include* directive).
 Once embedded they are treated the same as original source (e.g. they are scanned and processed for macro statements).
 An included file itself may include additional files.
-A file will be included only once (no need for conditional processing as in the #include C preprocessor directive).
+A file will be included only once (no need for conditional processing as with the #include C preprocessor directive).
 In the scope of a single execution of the processor, a file will be included only once.
 Any additional includes of that file will be skipped.